bozsahin/ccg-latex/README.md

 # ccg-latex

-The commands in the <code>ccg-latex.sty</code> file can be used to typeset Combinatory Categorial Grammar (CCG) derivations.
+The commands in the <code>ccg-latex.sty</code> file can be used to typeset Combinatory Categorial Grammar (CCG) derivations in latex.

-Example file shows how.
+The example file shows how.

 The basic command is <code>\begin{ccg}..\end{ccg}</code>.
 It typesets derivations without glosses.